GemsNY

 0

 Diamonds form deep within the Earth’s mantle, approximately 150 to 200 kilometers below the surface.
 Under immense heat and pressure, carbon atoms fuse in a crystal structure, giving rise to the existence of diamonds.
-This process typically occurs over billions of years, aided by volcanic activity that carries these precious gems a little close to the Earth’s surface.
+This journey of diamonds typically occurs over billions of years, aided by volcanic activity that carries these precious gems a little close to the Earth’s surface.

 There are two primary sources of diamonds: alluvial deposits and kimberlite pipes.